-Regulation 4 - employer checklist

-Does your policy or health and safety strategy adequately capture and ensure that safety representatives are consulted on health and safety matters?

-Do you plan consultation with health and safety representatives into project plans?

-Do project plans factor in time for the

-consultation process outlined above?
+Checklist ✓ Do you have procedures in place for ensuring that safety representatives are consulted on issues which have the potential to impact on employee health and safety?
+Do you plan consultation with safety representatives into project plans?
+Do project plans factor in time for the consultation process outlined above?

-Workplace inspections

 Regular workplace inspections provide an opportunity to proactively pick up on any health, safety and wellbeing issues which have the potential to cause injury or ill health to staff, patients and visitors.

-Issues such as blocked fire exits, over-full sharps bins and poorly maintained equipment are all issues that have been picked up by health and safety representatives carrying out inspections in hospital environments.
+Issues such as blocked fire exits, over-full sharps bins and poorly maintained equipment are all issues that have been picked up by safety representatives carrying out inspections in hospital environments.
 Similar issues have also been picked up in inspections by various healthcare regulators, including the Care Quality Commission (CQC) and the Health Inspectorate for Wales.
 Such issues can often highlight failures in safety culture or systemic problems.